What are the Skills SA Student Support Standards?

 Standard 3: Developing and delivering individual supports

 You recognise and address the individual support needs of students.
-You ensure staff are aware of, and can refer students to, external support services.

 Standard 4: Disability access